xansec/hackathon-resources/README.md

 * Mayhem is not already integrated.
 You can find a list of integrated repositories at https://github.com/mayhemheroes.

+* The project is not part of oss-fuzz.

 If in doubt, ask in Discord or on the Mayhem Community.

 ## Troubleshooting Checklist